Sommerariel/MWSStage2/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+## Project ADDENDUM:
+ This repository is using [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/) jpg tiles optimized with quality:70.
+You need to replace <your MAPBOX API KEY HERE> with token from [Mapbox](https://www.mapbox.com/), and you can check the [pricing](https://www.mapbox.com/pricing/): free and no credit card required.

 ---
 #Restaurant Stage 1